 Many people have experienced a panic attack, and an estimated six million people in the U.S. have panic disorder, a chronic condition characterized by spontaneous panic attacks, according to the Anxiety and Depression Association of America.
 What causes panic attacks?
 Are some people more prone to them than others?
 And how can you be sure it’s a panic attack and not a heart attack?
 Read on for the answers to these and other questions.

-A: A panic attack is a sudden surge of fear and anxiety that usually comes out of nowhere.
+A panic attack is a sudden surge of fear and anxiety that usually comes out of nowhere and can last for several minutes or longer.
 Symptoms may include sweating, nausea, chest pain, racing heartbeat, shortness of breath, dizziness, feeling faint, and a sense of impending doom.

 People with panic disorder have sudden and repeated panic attacks, and they often worry about and dread the possibility of having another attack.
 In some cases panic disorder can make it difficult to carry out normal routines like going to school or work, going to the grocery store, or driving—which in turn can lead to isolation, discouragement, and feelings of shame.

 What causes panic attacks?
 Are they more common in certain people or age groups?